nih-cfde/organization/projectmanagement/README.md

 [GitHub Notifications and Settings](https://github.com/nih-cfde/organization/blob/master/CommunicationManagementHelp.md#github-help): the <b>GitHub Help</b> section of the CFDE Communication Management Help Overview where you will find a GitHub glossary and help on managing GitHub notifications and settings.

+[Markdown Help](MarkdownHelp.md): a guide for using Markdown, the standard format for writing text in GitHub.

 [New Repository Guide](NewRepositoryGuide.md): a useful checklist guide for creating your own repositories in GitHub and details about branch protection.

 [Zenhub Help](AddingIssuesToEpics.md): a guide for adding Epics to the Zenhub Project Management system being used by the <b>CFDE Roadmap Committee</b>.